yujisatojr/coding-quiz-app/README.md

-# CS420 TypeScript Final Project
+# TypeScript Quiz App

-This project is created with TypeScript (.ts .tsx) and React for CS420 class.
+This simple quiz app is created with TypeScript (.ts .tsx) and React.

 ## Available Scripts